openappsec/attachment/README.md

 ## open-appsec NGINX attachment compilation instructions

-The attchment can be compiled to support an existing alpine based nginx server or an nginx/ingress-nginx alpine based docker.
+The attachment can be compiled to support an existing alpine based nginx server or an nginx/ingress-nginx alpine based docker.

 Your compilation environment must be alpine based and contain git, docker, cmake and g++.